 These internal asset categories are associated with positive youth development like succeeding in school, maintaining good health, valuing diversity, and avoiding risk behaviors.

+BCM can support student recruitment and provide parent information sessions.
 BCM handles all logistics for the expedition, including hiring a paid instructor, permits, food, and recruitment and training of all volunteers.

-Big City Mountaineers targets youth organizations who serve teens from economically or socially depressed areas who, without programs like ours, would not be introduced to the backcountry.
+Big City Mountaineers targets youth organizations who serve students from economically or socially depressed areas who, without programs like ours, would not be introduced to the backcountry.
 The specific type of organization (after-school program, foster care, group home, educational institution, etc.) is not as important to BCM as many other factors.
-These factors include: geographical location; profile of the youth served by the agency; ability of the youth program to provide an appropriate staff member to attend the trip; enthusiasm and follow-through by the organization to meet deadlines and participate in BCM training; ability of the organization to monetarily contribute to the cost of the trip.
+These factors include: geographical location; profile of the students served by the agency; ability of the youth program to provide an appropriate staff member to attend the trip; enthusiasm and follow-through by the organization to meet deadlines and participate in BCM training; ability of the organization to monetarily contribute to the cost of the trip.

 Big City Mountaineers does the entirety of the fundraising for our programs.We request a small agency fee of $150.00 from your agency as a contribution toward sharing costs for each expedition.
-This fee directly helps BCM stretch our funds to get as many youth as possible into the outdoors.
+This fee directly helps BCM stretch our funds to get as many students as possible into the outdoors.
 Your contribution helps BCM offset the costs to have a youth agency leader on the trip.
 It helps pay for items such as their training, handbook, food, gas, campground fees, permit fees, and insurance premiums.

 *It is incredibly important to BCM that cost does not prevent a youth agency from participation in our program.
 In order for all youth agencies to have the option to participate BCM can provide fundraising resources and support to help cover costs.